mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 ![creative spiral](./Pictures/10000000000001F8000001E37980DF8728F1411B.png)
 ![creative spiral]({{ site.baseurl }}/Pictures/10000000000001F8000001E37980DF8728F1411B.png)

-Diagram of five circular stages; Imagine - Create - Play - Share - Reflect - Imagine
+_Diagram of five circular stages; Imagine - Create - Play - Share - Reflect - Imagine_

+In line with the social theme of this chapter, the start and end of the cycle with Imagine as well as the Share stage requires or benefits from participation in some kind of creative community.

+SCRATCH AND COMMMUNITY

+#### Use Modify Create

-There are some parallels and some differences between the framework above and another called Use Modify Create.
+There are some parallels and some differences between the framework above and another called Use Modify Create  (http://tiny.cc/usemodifycreate) [@lee_computational_2011].
 This pattern is becoming increasingly popular in the computing education sector in the UK.
-I cover this in context of game making in another chapter in this book.
+LINK TO PRIMM

+This model is designed both to limit learner anxiety as they potentially meet code and a coding interface for the first time and to scaffold the acquisition of coding and computational thinking concepts.
+I will explain the three stage model with reference to my own design.

+In the **Use** stage learners engage with a starting template of a few games playing them and then opening the code to see if they could guess what any of the code did.
+This use stage allows learners to gain some familiarity with the coding environment and to recognise some features of the language being used.

+Then we quickly asked learners to **Modify** a broken game with very simple changes which they could choose from a set of printed cards.
+These small changes to variables or swapping out media assets with their own builds confidence, gives a greater sense of ownership over the project and is a fun and challenging experience.

+In my **Create** stage learners we asked to choose from a menu of different game design patterns to add to the game.
+In early stages learners patch or copy code examples into their existing code.
+As they do this gain familiarity with a wider variety of coding constructs and concepts.
+Later makers can take up extra challenges which involve them making additions to the code with no direct support from the materials.

 <!-- Use Modify Create framework - covered in another one.
 In the **Use** stage, coders build a familiarity with coding interfaces and the some of the through scaffolded approaches.
 It is not specific how much is taught in terms of the concepts here.